dxwu/mlCongress/README.md

 ### Overview

-Use billStatus.sh to separate bills into ones that passed and ones that did not pass
+Use scripts/billStatus.sh to separate bills into ones that passed and ones that did not pass
+	This produces files in the billsStatus directory

-Use get_texts.sh to get the bill texts for each category
+Use scripts/get_texts.sh to get the bill texts for each category
+	This produces the files in the pass and fail directory

 Use extract_words.py to generate a vocabulary for the bills